adorcy/3420ISQAAssignment1/DFD_Dictionary.md

 ###Policy documents request results  - This is the data that the OSS Source policy documents database returns to the developer or manager

-###Policy document information to be updated or modified - This is the information that a manager submits to the OSS Source policy documents database to change
+###Policy document information to be created or modified - This is the information that a manager submits to the OSS Source policy documents database to change

 ####Manage Software Package for License Scanning - A process which handles the software package scanning and sends the Software Package License Results to the database and the developer.